Stop Using Credit Cards By Putting Your Cards On Ice

 I guess if you’re not really intending to throw out your credit card, and just want to temporarily render it unusable while you talk yourself out of the most recent impulse purchase that’s got you preoccupied, then the icing / freezing process may be worth the effort.
 Or else, have someone you trust hide your credit card somewhere.
 But be careful!
 If you’re looking to get your card back later, convincing your spouse to hand it back may prove harder than just waiting for ice to melt away!

-Now if you do want to do away with your credit card forever, then here are six insane ways to do it: via blowtorch, sulfuric acid, angle grinder, fireworks, a shotgun, and my favorite — liquid nitrogen!
-Check out the demonstrations below:
+If you want to make a strong statement about your debt and your card, there are certainly other memorable and symbolic methods you can do, beyond the ice.
+For example, you can take this guy’s lead and opt for one of six insane ways to do it: via blowtorch, sulfuric acid, angle grinder, fireworks, a shotgun, and my favorite — liquid nitrogen!
+Check out his crazy demonstrations below:

 Doesn’t freezing the credit card damage it?
 If you keep it like that for very long, will it work after that?